Human-guided artificial intelligence reduces costs, risks and unpredictable outcomes, pinpointing incisive information needed to win cases

 We then apply the proven discovery experience of a major international law firm.
 Our team of dedicated eDiscovery lawyers and technology professionals is one of the most sophisticated in the legal profession.
 We’ve designed processes and workflows that add speed and precision to document review—all while maintaining the highest standards of quality—and we can quickly scale to support the largest, most complex cases.
 This unique fusion of smart people, processes and technology results in higher quality, lower compliance risks, and predictable discovery costs.

-McDermott Discovery is a full-service eDiscovery service that has been proven across numerous national and international client engagements.
+We offer full eDiscovery service that has been proven across numerous national and international client engagements.
 We have deep experience with challenges stemming from a range of legal disputes—from traditional litigation to arbitrations, investigations, and governmental and regulatory proceedings.
 Some of our client successes include:

 McDermott represented a large construction materials company in a recent Department of Justice “Second Request” as part of an antitrust investigation.
 We successfully used AI predictive coding to fully comply with the request while completing the project in 37 days, from collection of over 1.3 million documents through production.
 The metrics for the project demonstrated the efficiency of our advanced technology and workflow processes.